TJMoffitt/ABCpyScoringRules/SphinxDocs/docs/source/examples.rst

 The Scoring rule setup allows for user defined models which produce multiple elements per simulation, we give an example below of a function which produces pairs of values from a gaussian distribution with the same parameters.
-This setup can be used to create models which produce timeseries (for example in a lorenz 95 model) or which have other correlated variables.
+This setup can be used to analyse models which produce time series (for example in a lorenz 95 model) or which have other correlated variables.

 .. code-block:: python